Beginning

 After that, years passed, and coming from a poor family, it took a while for me to have a computer at home.
 But when I finally got one, the first thing I did was install Linux on it.
 The distribution I chose was Slackware.
 At the time, I wanted to be a hacker, and I was told that I should learn C. So, I spent a good amount of time studying it.
 Later on, my focus shifted towards game development.
 I spent years writing a C++ 2D engine based on SDL, boost, OpenGL, OpenAL, and Lua for scripting.

 I participated in groups and made numerous friends in the game development field.
 However, as I got older, my parents started pressuring me to get a job.
-So, I distributed my resume in the city.
+I distributed my resume throughout the city.
 I hoped to get a job as a hardware maintenance technician.
 But someone at a company saw my 2D engine, called Wintermoon, on my resume and invited me for an interview.
 That’s where it all began.
 During the interview, I presented the code and showed a demo, and I was hired on the spot.
 This story was just the beginning of my journey.

 I using Slackware Linux